rust-lang/rfcs/text/0000-target-extension.md

   `libc` code (for only small differencies) at each release.

 - statu quo: while no fundamental breaking changes occurs at OS level, no need to do anything.
-Disclosure: FreeBSD switch to ino64 could occurs soon.
+Note that FreeBSD 12 will be released with such changes.

 # Unresolved questions